 - All internships must provide mentoring, professional supervision, learning about the career field, planned learning goals regardless of whether or not the student earns credit or not for the experience.
 Only the University and the department granting the credit can determine if an internship meets the educational criteria necessary for academic credit.
 A quality internship does not exploit or take advantage of you, the student.

 - If you have an unpaid internship, we encourage you to review the guidelines outlined by the Department of Labor in the Fair Labor Standards Act and to ask your potential internship employer if they are aware of the guidelines.
 Most importantly, prior to starting, you should obtain a written learning agreement with your potential employer that outlines what they will provide in terms of compensation before accepting an internship position.
-If there are questions, seek clarification from the employer and/or guidance from your Career Coach in either University Career Services or Business Career Services.
+If there are questions, seek clarification from the employer and/or guidance from your Career Coach in either the Career & Professional Development Center or Business Career Services.